 The problem, as discussed in this article (click here), is that this standard meaning of democracy is based on a big misunderstanding.
 In real life, when there is a fundamental conflict of values among people in a society (such as whether there should be slavery or not, or whether there should be class inequality or not) then the way the decision is made is always by a contest of force.
 The side that prevails is the side that brings to bear the greatest force (including violence) or the credible threat of such force against the other side.

 A fundamental conflict of values is, by definition, a conflict in which neither side will willingly surrender to the other no matter who has a majority or wins the most votes, etc. The question of slavery in the United States was not settled by a vote in Congress, and was only settled by the Civil War's outcome, precisely because neither side would willingly surrender to the other on this question.
-There was no lack of democratic procedure available to resolve the conflict--there were elections and a fully functioning representative democracy.
-But the conflict was a fundamental one, and hence could not be resolved peaceably no matter how perfectly the U.S. Constitution purported to make the United States a representative democracy (a.k.a. a republic).
-When it comes to resolving a fundamental conflict, there is no such thing as a "democracy of all the people."
+There was no lack of democratic procedure available to resolve the conflict--there were elections and a fully functioning representative democracy (at least for white males).
+But the conflict was a fundamental one (even just among white males, not to mention black people and the slaves themselves), and hence could not be resolved peaceably no matter how perfectly the U.S. Constitution purported to make the United States a representative democracy (a.k.a. a republic).
+When it comes to resolving a fundamental conflict, there is no such thing as a "democracy of all the people" (meaning a system that resolves all conflicts peaceably with everybody having an equal say.)
 The standard meaning of democracy (being of "all the people") has no relation to the real world and is simply misleading.

 In the United States today we have extreme class inequality.
 The conflict between those who want class inequality and those who don't is a fundamental conflict.
 The minority who want class inequality have prevailed, but not because they won a vote.
 When was the last time anybody was even able to vote on this question?
 The majority, who oppose class inequality, never agreed to accept the outcome of class inequality.
-On the contrary, the majority who don't want class inequality have accepted it only because the minority has brought to bear overwhelming force or the credible threat of force against people who try to reduce the harshness of class inequality: police attack striking workers if they actually try to block scabs from crossing their picket lines; police drag a fired worker away from the worksite if he or she does not leave willingly; the national guard or the 82nd Airborne Division will, if it should ever be necessary, be ordered to attack working class people who dare to lay claim to own the vast industrial and agricultural property that the rich claim to own; etc., etc.
+On the contrary, the majority who don't want class inequality have accepted it only because the minority has brought to bear overwhelming force or the credible threat of force against people who try to reduce the harshness of class inequality: police attack striking workers if they actually try to block scabs from crossing their picket lines; police drag a fired worker away from the worksite if he or she does not leave willingly; the police likewise drag a tenant out of their home if they can't afford to pay the rising rents caused by gentrification; the national guard or the 82nd Airborne Division will, if it should ever be necessary, be ordered to attack working class people who dare to lay claim to own the vast industrial and agricultural property that the rich claim to own; etc., etc.

 The reality, in other words, in the United States today is that only those who support class inequality are permitted to make the laws.
 Politicians who don't support class inequality are not permitted to enter the legislature in numbers sufficient to pass legislation making class inequality illegal.
 Big Money is confident today that by controlling the mass media and by bankrolling the political parties (and by rigging votes and threatening individuals with violence when necessary) it can prevent the electoral process from making class inequality illegal, even though most Americans would LOVE it to be illegal.
 But if Big Money ever felt that it could no longer control the outcome of the electoral process sufficiently to prevent it from making class inequality illegal, then Big Money would change the "rules of the game" and, if necessary, impose its dictatorship of the rich without any longer trying to make it seem as if it was "the will of the people."